revosystems/slate/source/includes/_xef-external-catalog.md

 # Xef Catalog
 Inside catalog there are many resources; items, categories, groups, modifiers and sellingFormats.

-To explore those resources as a paginated list we can use a GET request with the following pattern. `GET https://revoxef.works/api/external/v2/catalog/{resource}` replacing the desired resource on this url.
+To explore those resources as a paginated list we can use a GET request with the following pattern:
+- `GET https://revoxef.works/api/external/v2/catalog/{resource}` replacing the desired resource on this url.

 ## Prerequisistes
 To be able to use the external api you need a `revo xef` account and a `access token`